PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 14:12:21
+Last updated: 2024-04-02 14:14:24
-Random Quote: The first requisite for success is the ability to apply your physical and mental energies to one problem incessantly without growing weary. - Thomas Edison
+Random Quote: There is nothing on this earth more to be prized than true friendship. - Thomas Aquinas